APrathiba/tt_um_prathiba_finite_sbox/docs/info.md

 ## How it works

 This project implements a lightweight  S-box using composite field arithmetic.
-It performs the non-linear transformation required for the Advanced Encryption Standard (AES) by breaking down the 8-bit operations into smaller 4-bit operations.
+It performs the non-linear transformation required for the smaller 4-bit operations.

 ## How to test